-Below Three Shires the Dane flows through picturesque gritstone scenery to Gradbach, where the former silk mill is now a Youth Hostel, and then winds it way on to Danebridge, near Wincle, where there is a picturesque small bridge and inn.
-Swythamley Park is nearby and this area is steeped in the legend of the Green Knight.
-Beyond Danebridge the river passes out of the Peak and makes its way onto the Cheshire plain, to join the Weaver near Northwich and then on to its final junction with the Goyt.
+Below Three Shires the Dane flows through picturesque gritstone scenery to Gradbach, where the former silk mill was once a Youth Hostel, and then winds it way on to Danebridge, near Wincle, where there is a picturesque small bridge and inn.
+Swythamley Park is nearby and this area is steeped in the legend of the Green Knight (cf. the medieval epic poem 'Gawain and the Green Knight' - thought to have been written by a monk in a local priory).
+Beyond Danebridge the river passes out of the Peak and makes its way onto the Cheshire plain, to join the Weaver near Northwich, which then flows on to join the Mersey near Runcorn - thereby making its final junction with the Goyt.

 0 - Axe Edge view down the Upper Dove valley